Project Frost / Records + Map Studio

 A public-safe map frame for parcel and boundary context.

-The map page is ready to embed the public HTML map, with methodology notes and limits stated directly below the frame.
+The map page hosts the public-safe HTML map, with methodology notes and limits stated directly below the frame.

 Hector + Catharine area context